speechbrain/speechbrain/tests/coverage/foundationals.md

 <br/> VII.
 Maintainer checks for releases
 <br/> VIII.
 Future testing

+Editorial note:<br/>
+In the developmental process of this file's making, its sole purpose was to outline a proof concept that constitutes a foundation to the other files which emerged from here.

 ## I. Functionality provided on multiple platforms, in the SpeechBrain ecosystem.